craftweg/website/priv/posts/2014-12-10-boosting-your-mobile-app-with-javascript-and-some-mobile-knowledge.md

 ---
 title: 'Boosting your mobile app with Javascript and some mobile knowledge'
-excerpt: 'Learn how useful might be giving some steps on mobile (Android/iOS) launching mobile solutions with web knowledge and with the same mobile native experience as any other app'
+description: 'Learn how useful might be giving some steps on mobile (Android/iOS) launching mobile solutions with web knowledge and with the same mobile native experience as any other app'
 categories: [backbone, mobile, angular, webapp, bridge]
 ---